sXenoXs/RE-HerbaScan/README.md

 - **Extended plant anatomy**: ✅ Default anatomy data extended to 39 non-toxic plants (10 DOH unchanged; 3 toxic excluded).
 Admin can seed anatomy from defaults; local sync after seed so Plant Detail shows anatomy without restart.
 - **Auto-save scans toggle**: ✅ Settings preference (key `auto_save_scans`); when OFF, new scans are not auto-saved to History until the user saves from Plant Result or History.
 - **Project structure**: The `tests/` folder (test plans) has been removed from the repository as of v0.9.7.
 User testing documentation: see `TESTING_GUIDE.md` if present.
+- **Admin role routing**: ✅ **NEW** Admins are now routed directly to the Admin Console on login (splash screen + router guard).
+Regular users continue to see the standard home screen.
+Admins navigating to `/home` are automatically redirected to `/admin`.
+- **Modal automated training pipeline**: ✅ **NEW** One-tap model retraining from the admin panel.
+Uploads training images → triggers Modal GPU job → retrains MobileNetV2 → uploads new model + TFLite + CAM weights to Supabase → reloads Railway backend automatically.
+- **POST /admin/trigger-training endpoint**: ✅ **NEW** Railway backend endpoint that validates the admin secret and forwards training requests to Modal.
+- **TriggerTrainingWidget**: ✅ **NEW** Flutter admin widget embedded in the Training Images sheet.
+Shows plant slug, class name, and a "Start Training" button.
+Displays success/error status inline.
+- **Training image count fix**: ✅ **NEW** Fixed NOT NULL constraint crash when updating `training_image_count` — switched from upsert to update so only existing rows are modified.
+- **Supabase Realtime catalog sync**: ✅ **NEW** `PlantProvider` subscribes to Realtime changes on `catalog_plants` and all related tables.
+Any admin edit (medicinal uses, preparation methods, safety, habitat, anatomy, conditions) triggers an immediate in-app update with no app restart required.
+- **Single-plant sync**: ✅ **NEW** `CatalogSyncService.syncSinglePlant()` fetches and hydrates a single plant from Supabase, used by Realtime handlers to avoid full catalog re-downloads.
+- **Conditions-only sync**: ✅ **NEW** `CatalogSyncService.syncConditionsOnly()` re-syncs only `catalog_conditions` and `catalog_condition_plants`, triggered by Realtime events on the conditions table.
+- **Plant detail placeholders**: ✅ **NEW** Morphology, ecology, and habitat fields show "Information not yet available." in italic gray when empty, instead of blank space.

 ### 🔄 In Progress (Phase 6: Offline CAM Fix)